CovertLab/wcEcoli/docs/misc/add_new_gene.md

 the cell.
 In addition, there is an option to specify the minimum and maximum generation index to be plotted.
 It is recommended to reference the late generation plots in your analysis, as the early generations may be impacted by the initialization process and may not be the most representative.

+* New Gene Expression and Translation Efficiency Internal Shift
+  * (In progress for a future PR)

  ---